martinkearn/Content/Blogs/The many vision features of Cognitive Services.md

   - Computer Vision
 ---

-# The many features of Cognitive Services, Part 1, Vision
+# The many vision features of Cognitive Services

 Microsoft Cognitive Services is a set of 21 REST APIs that enable developers of any platform or language to add machine learning smarts to their applications.